m356276/js-secret-finder/README.md

 ```

 ## Disclaimer
-This tool is intended for educational purposes and authorized security testing only.Use it only on systems you own or have explicit permisson to test.
+This tool is intended for educational purposes and authorized security testing only.
+Use it only on systems you own or have explicit permission to test.